karensuzue/KarLGP/README.md

 - support for unequal length programs?
 - output is register 0, input is register 1. realistically, program length shouldn't be less than 2, but i should implement safeguards
 - support for methods that require multiple fitness values, like lexicase selection
+- Crossover and mutation are currently combined under one Variator class, so order of application is very important
+- verbose only keeps track of best fitness